br0kenpixel/fedora-qemu-gpu-passthrough/WINDOWS_SETUP.md

 You should now see your virtual drive show up.
 Continue will the installation as you normally would.
 #### Installing the VirtIO drivers on Windows
 After you have successfully installed Windows and you're on the desktop, open up File Explorer and open the CD drive with the VirtIO drivers.
+On the bottom of the file list, you should see a `virtio-win-guest-tools` executable.
+Run it and follow the installer's instructions. **Please do not run the `virtio-win-gt-x64`/`x86` MSI installers.**

+Once that's done, reboot the VM.
+#### Cleaning up
+After you shut down the VM, you can remove the SATA drives.
+#### Setting up for passthrough
+1. You should turn off the basic 3D acceleration we set up before.
+	1. Go to `Video` settings and change `Model` to `QXL`.
+	2. Go to `Display Spice` and change `Listen type` to `Address` and uncheck `OpenGL`.

 #### Done, continue with the [next part](KERNEL_SETUP.md)!